MicrosoftDocs/SupportArticles-docs/support/azure/general/access-denied-execute-azure-batch-job.md

 > [!NOTE]
 > If you need to upload application packages, none of following solutions will work.
 The storage account must not configure any firewall.
 For more information, see [Link a storage account](/azure/batch/batch-application-packages#link-a-storage-account).

-### Scenario 1: The Batch pool and storage account are in the same region, and the Batch pool has a virtual network
+### Scenario 1: Batch pool and storage account are in the same region, and Batch pool has a virtual network

 1. Check **Subnet information** under **Network Configuration** from the Azure portal > **Batch Account** > **Pool** > **Properties**.
 Take note and write the information down.